Breast Implant Removal & Replacement Surgery UK

 Breast implant replacement is a cosmetic surgery procedure where a breast implant is removed and/or replaced.
 Your current implants are removed along with any internal scar tissue, we’ll cover this in more detail later, the implant pocket is repaired, and you can choose to have new implants in their place.
 This surgical procedure can utilise the original incision to minimise scars.

 Why choose to have breast implant removal and replace?

 In many cases, a change of implant size to enhance the breast shape is requested.
 This can be to increase or decrease the size of your breasts many years after your original surgery when natural changes to your body through ageing or after childbirth or weight loss have occurred.

-If you’re considering a Breast Implant Removal or Replacement Procedure MyBreast take a great deal of pride and care in ensuring our clients receive the highest possible standard of treatment, and for every procedure we offer a guarantee that our patients are as well-informed as possible on the nature of whatever surgery they choose.
+If you’re considering a Breast Implant Removal or Replacement Procedure MyBreast take a great deal of pride and care in ensuring our clients receive the highest possible standard of treatment, and for every procedure, we offer a guarantee that our patients are as well-informed as possible on the nature of the surgery they choose.

 Do your Breast Enlargement Implants need Replacing?